danieltslee/SpeedTreeFbxImporter/README.md

 └── Leaf.png                  # Texture
 ```
 ![This is an image](images/AppleTreeExample.png)
-> Example of a folder structure.
+> Example of a folder structure on disk.
 Folders may contain any number of subdirectories:
 ```
 FolderWithAllMyTrees          # Folder
 ├── FruitTrees                # Folder